 In exhibitions and installations, this approach can create orientation, depth, proximity, tension, intimacy or collective presence.
 It can make a space feel inhabited, connect separate rooms into one continuous experience or allow visitors to encounter content through movement and listening.

+In exhibitions, sound is part of how visitors read a space.
 It can support the rhythm of a route, mark transitions between chapters, separate acoustic zones or connect multiple media elements into one coherent environment.

 The sound layer can operate in different ways, depending on the format and intention of the project.